WA9ONY/Pico-RP2040/README101.md

 - Homework: Solve logistic regression exercises using Python and Scikit-learn.

 Week 7: k-Nearest Neighbors
-- Goals: Introduce the basics of k-Nearest Neighbors (k
+- Goals: Introduce the basics of k-Nearest Neighbors (k   ChatGPT hangs here

 ## [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT): #2 Request: Create a math learning plan for a beginner for these math concepts to use Python ML over a ten week time span.
 In the plan detailed each week: goals, resources used, practice problems in Python, visual graphing examples in Python, homework, Python lab examples,  Python homework problems to be solved, etc.  Resources include online courses, videos, books, websites, Python program examples, ML examples, etc.